 Each of the management systems above, Likert argued, are underpinned to varying degrees by seven key variables:

-- Motivation – whether positive (rewards and incentives) or negative (punishment).
+Whether positive (rewards and incentives) or negative (punishment).

-- Communication – Likert also suggested the way communication is utilized determines the way power and authority are distributed throughout an organization.
+Likert also suggested the way communication is utilized determines the way power and authority are distributed throughout an organization.

 The more participatory the system, the more influence employees possess.

 How is productivity and performance data used?
 Is it a motivator or controller?

-- Goal setting – how are organizational goals established?
+How are organizational goals established?
 To what extent is there resistance to implementing evidence-based practices?

 - Likert’s management systems are a series of leadership theories based on the study of various organizational dynamics and characteristics.
 They were developed by Rensis Likert after an analysis of 200 organizations in the 1960s.

 - Likert proposed four management systems: exploitative authoritative, benevolent authoritative, consultative, and participative.
 Each describes different interactions between leaders and subordinates in an industrial setting.

 - Likert’s management systems are based on seven dynamic variables: motivation, leadership, communication, interaction, decision-making, control, and goal setting.